Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 - Headphones (At home): [Sennheiser HD600](https://www.sennheiser-hearing.com/en-US/p/hd-600/) + Headphones (Nomad): [Sennheiser Momentum 4](https://www.sennheiser-hearing.com/en-US/p/momentum-4-wireless-pride-edition/)

   I've talked about these in my [about](/about/) page.
 I have moved from my old [SteelSeries Arctis 5](https://steelseries.com/gaming-headsets/arctis-5) headset.
 Moving to an audiophile headphones was the smartest thing to do.
 I have been recommended the HD600 by an artist.
 Thank you!
-  The Momentum 4 is more of a personal choice (Not for its skin).
+  The Momentum 4 is more of a personal choice.
 I moved away from truly wireless earphones.
 This was also a smart idea, though, it took quite some time to adapt myself to the audio quality of the Momentum 4, which is more "Pretty alright", compared to the "Amazing experience" of the HD600.

 - e-ink tablet: [Boox Note Air 4C](https://ewritable.net/brands/boox/tablets/boox-note-air4-c/)